psycopg/psycopg2/doc/src/cursor.rst

         tuples.
 An empty list is returned when no more rows are available.

         The number of rows to fetch per call is specified by the parameter.
-        If it is not given, the cursor's :attr:`~cursor.arraysize` determines the number of rows to be fetched.
+        If it is not given, the cursor's `~cursor.arraysize` determines the number of rows to be fetched.
 The method should try to fetch as many rows as indicated by the size parameter.
 If this is not possible due to the specified number of rows not being available, fewer rows